samcarlson292/Projects/Tunetrend/README.md

 # CS292-Final-Project
+Unfortunately, some of the packages required appear to be deprecated.
+Working on getting this project back into working order.

 Repo for the Big Data final project.

 This is a project to collect and analyze song data from the Spotify Catalog.